 Specifies the default value of the LOCAL PREF attribute of routes to be advertised to an internal peer.

-The Local-Preference value set by the neighbor route-map or redistribute command has precedence over the information set by this command.
+The Local-Preference value set by the neighbor route-map or redistribute command has priority over the information set by this command.

-If you set the command in config-router mode, the setting applies to the BGP4 routes of the global network.
+If you set the command in config-router mode, the setting applies to the BGP4 routes.